7 Crochet Dragon Amigurumi Ideas for Beginners

 5 Pro Tips for Better Crochet Dragon Amigurumi

-These insider tips will elevate your amigurumi dragons from homemade-looking to professionally polished.
+These insider tips will take your amigurumi dragons from homemade-looking to professionally polished.
 Each tip addresses a common challenge that crocheters face when making stuffed toys.

 1. Count your stitches every round.
 The most common cause of amigurumi disasters is losing track of stitch count.
 Even one missed stitch can throw off the entire shape of your piece.
 Place a stitch marker in the first stitch of each round and count your total at the end of every round.
 It takes only a few seconds and saves hours of frustration.